astropy/astropy/docs/index.rst

 Getting help
 ************

 If you want to get help or discuss issues with other Astropy users, you can sign up for the `astropy mailing list`_.
 Alternatively, the `astropy-dev mailing list`_ is where you should go to discuss more technical aspects of Astropy with the developers.
+You can also email the astropy developers privately at `astropy-feedback@googlegroups.com`_...but remember that questions you ask publicly serve as resources for other users!

 .. _reporting_issues: